Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

 Q: What grades does the school serve?

-Q: Will Ascent Classical Academy of Douglas County serve students with special needs?
+Q: Does Ascent Classical Academy of Douglas County serve students with special needs?

 Q: Where is Ascent Classical Academy of Douglas County Located?

 Q: What is classical education?

-The underlying philosophy of a good classical school differs from how most other schools are educate today.
+The underlying philosophy of a good classical school differs from how most other schools are educating today.

 Q: What are the core elements of the academic program?